richard-austin/security-cam/set-up-systems.md

 Configs are at /etc/motion/motion.conf

-# Install ntp server
+# Install ntp server (Chrony)
 As the cameras are blocked from accessing the internet, they cannot set their time from their default ntp server so running a local one on the pi and pointing the cameras at that solves the problem.

 sudo apt update

-sudo apt install ntp
+sudo apt install chrony

-A suitable pool of ntp servers can be set in /etc/ntp.conf if required
+A suitable pool of ntp servers can be set in /etc/chrony/chrony.conf if required

 # Install Tomcat